deta/cloud-docs/docs/Lib.md

 ### Put

 `put` is the fastest way to store in item in the database.
 You can store objects and primitive types (e.g strings).

-In case you do not provide us with a key, we will auto generate a 12 chars long string.
+In the case you do not provide us with a key, we will auto generate a 12 char long string as a key.

 You should also use `put` when you want to update an item in the database.